 - a general policy to support small-scale employment enterprises;

 - a site opposite the Marshwood school (Colmer) where a small number of well-designed houses could be allowed to be developed in return for a 30-space carpark (for use by the school and church) and to provide a possible site for a new shop.
-It also considers another site (The Dungeon) as an alternative site for a shop as well as a further site near the church (Gramarye) which might be used for some less visible development (e.g. a playground);
+It also considers a further site near the church (Gramarye) which might be used for some less visible future development (e.g. a playground);

 - the Three Counties Nurseries site on the outskirts of Marshwood (ex-greenhouses) where some live/work units could be allowed to be developed.

 Neighbourhood Plan: pre-consultation (May-June 2019).
 A 6-week public pre-consultation on our draft Neighbourhood Plan was open from Tuesday 7 May to Tuesday 18 June 2019.
 There were 56 return forms completed, of some 100 distributed, which was not a bad response rate.
 Of these, 44 were from Marshwood, Bettiscombe and Pilsdon, 7 from Stoke Abbott and 5 from others not in our parishes but with an interest in the NP.
 A further four comments were submitted via the NP website.